 The fact that our proceedings will not follow the adversarial model also means that the Committee will not feel constrained to only examine those arguments presented by a communicant, by the secretariat, by a submitting Party or by a Party concerned.
 Since the Committee’s initial purpose in each case is to establish whether there appears to be non-compliance, it may formulate its own arguments and draw conclusions which go beyond the scope of those presented by the parties concerned and communicant.

 The ultimate task of the Committee is to facilitate resolving problems, if any, and not to condemn a Government for acts committed in the past.
 We intend to start from the assumption that any non-compliance with international obligations is not due to a will or intention not to comply.
-Furthermore, the main powers to take measures to address non-compliance, where it exists, are vested in the Meeting of the Parties itself, and the primary role of the Committee, particularly at this meeting and the next one, will be to prepare recommendations to the MoP.
+Furthermore, the main powers to take measures to address non-compliance, where it exists, are vested in the Meeting of the Parties itself, and the primary role of the Committee, particularly at this meeting and the next one, will be to prepare recommendations to the next session of the MOP.

-The Convention is not an easy instrument to implement.
-There are many provisions and sev- eral of them are extremely detailed.
-In a number of Parties there is not much experience.
-We have to take that into consideration.
-This is exactly why it is emphasized in decision I/7 that the Meeting of the Parties when considering possible non-compliance response measures shall take into ac- count the cause and degree of non-compliance.

-We have indicated in the letter inviting you to this meeting how we are going to proceed.
+The Committee has indicated in the letter inviting you to this meeting how we are going to proceed.
 Our time is limited:

-10-15 minutes Presentation of the subject matter by the curator.
+1) 10-15 minutes presentation of the subject matter by the curator.

-10-15 minutes Intervention by the communicant.
+2) 10-15 minutes intervention by the communicant.

-10-15 minutes Intervention by the Government.
+3) 10-15 minutes intervention by the Party concerned.

-30 minutes Discussion by the Committee – questions and answers.
+4) 30 minutes discussion by the Committee – questions and answers.

-10 minutes Comments from observers.
+5) 10 minutes comments from observers.

-20 minutes Final comments (everybody).
+6) 5-10 closing comments by the communicant

+7) 5-10 closing comments by the Party concerned.

-5 minutes Close of the open session.
+8) 5 minutes close of the open session.

 I appeal to everybody to comply with the time-schedule.

-After our discussion, but still during this meeting in Geneva, the Committee will deliberate in a closed session as to whether we are prepared to draw any conclusions, and if we are in a po- sition to do so, what conclusions we should draw and, in the event that we identify compliance problems, what recommendations and/or measures we should propose to the Party concerned and/or the Meeting of the Parties.
-So, what we hope to achieve in the course of this meeting is to conclude the file, at least on a preliminary basis.
+After the first part of the discussion of the communication today, the Committee will begin its deliberations in closed session.
+It will also discuss whether there are any further points upon which it wishes to seek clarification in open session.

 Following this deliberation, the Committee will re-convene the open session to inform the parties concerned of the next steps in the procedure and, should the Committee consider it necessary, to clarify any points of substance with the parties concerned.